kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

 ### Search and Access

 Plain text is powerful in that you can effortlessly locate information within your document.
-It's simplicity makes it seamlessly integrate with search tools and software, making it very easy to zoom between passages and locate words or phrases.
+Its simplicity makes it seamlessly integrate with search tools and software, making it very easy to zoom between passages and locate words or phrases.
 Plain text is also much more compatible across platforms and devices, working on pretty much any operating system and device, which means you can access it anywhere, on anything.

 ### Robust and Portable